 We do not have long-term purchase commitments from our customers; our sales are made on the basis of individual purchase orders.
 Our customers may also cancel or defer purchase orders.
 Our customers' purchase orders may vary significantly from period to period, and it is difficult to forecast future order quantities.
-In addition, changes in our customers' business may adversely affect the quantity of purchase orders we receive.
-For example, one of our customers substantially reduced the utilization rate of its production facilities in late 2005 in connection with its renovation plans and, as a result, the quantity of purchase orders we received from this customer decreased substantially.
+In addition, changes in our customers' business may adversely affect the quantity of purchase orders that we receive.
+For example, one of our customers substantially reduced the utilization rate of its production facilities in late 2005 in connection with its renovation plans and, as a result, the quantity of purchase orders that we received from this customer decreased substantially.
 In 2006, one of our customers merged with another company.
-As a result of the merger, certain design-win projects were discontinued, which forced us to write-off the corresponding inventory that was prepared based on forecasts provided by the customer.
-We cannot assure you that any of our customers will continue to place orders with us in the future at the same level as in prior periods.
+As a result of the merger, certain design-win projects were discontinued, which forced us to write off the corresponding inventory prepared based on forecasts provided by this customer.
+As shown by these examples, we cannot assure you that any of our customers will continue to place orders with us in the future at the same level as in prior periods.
 We also cannot assure you that the volume of our customers' orders will be consistent with our expectations when we plan our expenditures.
-Our results of operations and financial condition may thus be affected materially and adversely.
+Our results of operations and financial condition may thus be materially and adversely affected.